jacob-mennell/learningNotes/SQL.md

 - **Definition:** CROSS APPLY is a SQL operator used to invoke a table-valued function for each row returned by the outer table expression.
 It is particularly useful when dealing with functions that depend on the values of each row.

+- However, it can be used with a table, not a function.
+When used with a table, `CROSS APPLY` works like an `INNER JOIN`, but it also allows referencing items in the left table from the right table.

 - **Syntax:**
   ```sql
   SELECT columns